Marcus Aemilius Scaurus (consul 115 BC): Consulship

 Scaurus stood for election to the consulship in 116 BC but was defeated by Quintus Fabius Maximus Eburnus; he was successful the next year, buoyed with aristocratic support as a political conservative, becoming consul for 115 BC with Marcus Caecilius Metellus.
 One of his opponents, Publius Rutilius Rufus, prosecuted Scaurus for ambitus (electoral corruption); Scaurus responded by countersuing Rufus for the same charge.
 Both were acquitted.
 He passed a sumptuary law attempting to eliminate certain aristocratic dishes and spending on banquets; he also passed a law on voting for freedmen, of which little is known.
 He also conducted a successful campaign against tribes in Gaul and Liguria; for this he was voted a triumph.
-"The most outstanding event of Scaurus' consulship was his public humiliation of the praetor P Decius Subulo" in which Scaurus ripped Decius' vestments, smashed his curule chair, and forbade cases from being brought to before him, apparently because Decius refused to stand for the consul.
+"The most outstanding event of Scaurus' consulship was his public humiliation of the praetor P Decius Subulo" in which Scaurus ripped Decius' vestments, smashed his curule chair, and forbade cases from being brought to before him, apparently because Decius refused to stand up in the presence of the consul.
 This was likely a political move: Decius had previously prosecuted Scaurus' ally Opimius.

 In the same year, Scaurus was nominated, either by Lucius Caecilius Metellus Diadematus or Lucius Caecilius Metellus Delmaticus, and confirmed as princeps senatus by the senate, an office which he held until his death.
 This was the foremost honour during this period, and usually went to the most senior patrician.
 For the relatively young Scaurus to receive it was therefore considered a coup.
 Around this time, Scaurus married Metella, Metellus Delmaticus' daughter.

 After his consulship, Scaurus may have been on the jury as one of the pontifices during the 114 BC trial of the Vestal Virgins.
 He also was accused by one Marcus Brutus of extortion, but was acquitted and "came through with his auctoritas intact".